Chromium Supplements Offer Superb Weight Loss Support

 So, I suppose it helps a person lose weight, too, if their problem area is sugar, correct?

 It sure could.
-If a person is overweight because they are constantly craving cookies and ice cream, they may find that chromium stops the desire enough for them to gain control of the situation.
-In fact, an 8-week Cornell University study showed that it curbed appetite and cravings by 50% in people who took a daily 600-mcg chromium picolinate supplement.
-Still other studies demonstrate that it helps to maintain cholesterol levels already in the healthy range since the body requires chromium to metabolize fat.
+Studies demonstrate that it also helps to maintain cholesterol levels already in the healthy range since the body requires chromium to metabolize fat.
 If you’re cutting back on calories, the body doesn’t really care if it makes up the deficit in calories required to operate your body each day by burning fat or muscle.
 However, when you get adequate amounts of chromium, it appears that muscle is spared and the body tends to burn up more fat.